Oczy Mlody: Background and recording process

 Studio work on the band's album The Terror wrapped up in April 2012, the year before Ingalls joined.
 Recordings for Oczy Mlody began only two months later and continued intermittently for four years in parallel with much other activity.
 In 2013 the band released a Stone Roses cover album.
 After touring for The Terror wrapped up in 2014, longtime member Kliph Scurlock was fired from the band.
-About the same time, the band teamed up with Miley Cyrus, who appeared on a covers version of the 1967 album Sgt.
+About the same time, the band teamed up with Miley Cyrus, who appeared on their covers version of the 1967 album Sgt.
 Pepper's Lonely Hearts Club Band by the Beatles titled With a Little Help from My Fwends.
 The following year, they assisted her with recording Miley Cyrus & Her Dead Petz, and went on tour as her backing band in support of the album.
 Recordings for Oczy Mlody eventually finished in June 2016, and the album was released on 13 January 2017.

 Title

 In two videos released in late 2016, frontman Wayne Coyne describes how he found the album title and some of the song titles and lyrics in a second-hand book, a Polish translation of Erskine Caldwell's Close to Home, titled Blisko domu.
-He and the band liked the words primarily due to their sound, rather than their meaning.
+He and the band liked the words primarily due to their sound, rather than their meaning, "which he interpreted as 'Oxy Melody,' a futuristic drug."

 In any event, the grammatical cases, genders and word order in the Polish phrase are erroneous: oczy (eyes) is plural, and młody (young) is masculine singular.
 The correct translation of "The Young Eyes" would be: Młode oczy.
 Unless, the author's intention was to say: Oczy młodych, which translates to "The Eyes of the Young [People]".